vasqu/mamba2-torch/README.md

 ## Installation
-I won't distribute a pypi package but you can use it as package by cloning the repo and installing it at root:
+I won't distribute a pypi package, but you can use it as package by cloning the repo and installing it at root:
 ```bash
 git clone https://github.com/vasqu/mamba2-torch.git
 cd mamba2-torch